JohnLCaron/rlauxe/README.md

 * High values of d work well when reported mean ~= theta.
 * Low values of d work better as mean difference = (reported mean - theta) grows.
 * The question is, how much weight to give "outliers", at the expense of improving success rate for "common case" of reported mean ~= theta ?

+To Investigate
+* Does it makes sense to use small values of d for large values of reported mean? because it will only matter if (reported mean - theta) is large.
+* Sample percents get higher as theta -> 0.
+Can we characterize that?
+* Number of samples is independent of N as N -> inf.